zenonkwok/ITDxDDA-ASG1/README.md

 Repository for ITD x DDA Assignment 1

 # Controls:
-* WASD to move
-* Left-Click on mouse to look around
-* Right Click to interact with UI buttons & grab the review notepads
+* Tap to interact with buttons
+* Tap and hold to move notepads around.

 # Goal of the app:
 To assist students in making the right decision on the place to eat as well as what food item to eat/order!!!